project-ida/nuclear-reactions/src/fusion-rates-gamow.md

 which has an upper limit in metals of about 300 eV.

-While it is common to simplify $V_{\rm screened}$ by performing a Taylor expansion of the exponential, this is only justified for high beam energies $E \gg U_e$ where the classical tuning points for tunelling satisfy $r \ll \lambda$.
+While it is common to simplify $V_{\rm screened}$ by performing a Taylor expansion of the exponential, this is only justified for high beam energies $E \gg U_e$ where the classical tuning points for tunneling satisfy $r \ll \lambda$.
 For very low energies, the full exponential must be used.

 To incorporate these screening ideas in a way that reduces to the Kolos molecular potential for small screening energies, we can simply take an exponentially screened form of our molecular potential: